The law does not allow an employer (or their staff) to treat someone less favourably because of a ‘protected characteristic‘.

 7. Religion and belief

 Religion has the meaning usually given to it.
-Belief includes religious and philosophical beliefs including lack of belief (e.g. atheism)
+Belief includes religious and philosophical beliefs, including lack of belief (e.g. atheism)

 8. Sex

-Simply put, whether an employee is a man or a woman.
+Whether an employee is a man or a woman.

 9. Sexual orientation

-Whether a person’s sexual attraction is towards their own sex, the opposite sex or to both sexes
+Whether a person’s sexual attraction is towards their own sex, the opposite sex or to both sexes.

 Andrew Crisp is the Principal Solicitor at Mason Bullock Solicitors, where he specialises in employment law and dispute resolution.
 With over two decades of legal experience, Andrew has built a reputation for his expertise in advising employees on settlement agreements and helping clients navigate complex litigation processes, including the removal of County Court Judgments (CCJs).